6 Steps To Jumpstart Your Retirement Journey!

 Someone who plans to travel and or have an active lifestyle when they retire may need to save more than someone who has a home that is paid off with no grand plans of world travel.

 You will also need to consider exactly when you want to retire.
 This will help determine how much you should be saving annually.
-In the modern age, people pre-retire, half-retire or even never leave the workforce at all.
+In the modern age, people pre-retire, semi-retire or even never leave the workforce at all.

 3. Calculate how much you’ll need to save.

 Once you have an idea of what type of retirement you want to have, estimate the annual retirement income needed.
 You want to ensure you are saving for the future you want.
-Most Americans are not putting enough money into their retirement fund every year in order to afford the life they want for themselves in the future.

 4. Take the America Saves Pledge.